 Further his average daily blog traffic also increased by 5 times (from 20-40 visitors before the AMA to 120-150 visitors after).

-Inspired to distribute your post on reddit?
+Inspired to distribute your content creation on reddit?

 If you are using Reddit for the first time, I would recommend you to go through my detailed Reddit Marketing guide.